Pentre Ifan: Alternative theory

 A major study by Cummings and Richards in 2014 produced a different explanation for the monument.
 They identify several distinctive attributes shared by the class of monument known as dolmens, all of which are particularly well exemplified at Pentre Ifan.

 First, such monuments typically have a large capstone derived from a glacial erratic, far bigger than is required or sensible if the aim is to roof a chamber.
 Furthermore, the capstone has a flat underside.
-Sometimes, as here, this has been arrived at by splitting the rock; at other sites, such as Garn Turne, some 12 km to the south-west, it has been laboriously 'pecked' off using stone tools.
+Sometimes, as here, this has been arrived at by splitting the rock; at other sites, such as Garn Turne, some 12 km to the southwest, it has been laboriously 'pecked' off using stone tools.
 The capstone is supported on the tapering tips of slender uprights.

 As at Pentre Ifan, there are often other stones within the group, but they play no part in holding up the capstone, and the resulting effect of the enormous stone appearing to float above the other stones would seem to be deliberate and desired.
 If these are the key elements of the monument then, it is argued, the stones were never designed to be buried within a mound, and they never formed a chamber to contain bones.

 What we see today is the monument as it was intended to be seen.
 It might therefore represent a more elaborate version of a standing stone.
 Its purpose could be simply to demonstrate the status and skill of the builders, or to add significance and gravitas to an already significant place.